2022-Summer-ITC-5103-01B/final-project-theshop/Project Phase one/README.md

         HTML, CSS and JavaScript

 ## Tasks
-    -  Update the Layout with  HTML and CSS for the third project feature and make it responsive, Create a consistent header, navigation, and footer area for the group project,
+    -  Updated the Layout with  HTML, CSS and Javascript for the Project Phase one and validated it, so now it has no W3C validation errors.
+   Created a consistent header, navigation, and footer area for the group project.
+-  Grids not working in current versions of Safari and Firefox browsers.
+However, it works in browsers like Google Chrome, Brave very well.

    Web Page Laptops